-Marjorie Thompson, Soul Feast: An Introduction to the Christian Spiritual Life (Westminster John Knox Press, 2005)."
+Marjorie Thompson, Soul Feast: An Introduction to the Christian Spiritual Life (Westminster John Knox Press, 2005).

-A spiritual gifts inventory, such as the one available on the ELCA website, "Spiritual Gifts Assessment Tool," https://www.elca.org/Our-Work/Congregations-and-Synods/Faith-Practices/Spiritual-Renewal/Assessment-Tools
+A spiritual gifts inventory, such as the one available on the ELCA website, "Spiritual Gifts" Assessment Tool"

 A tool for determining leadership style, such as DISC (a personality assessment test.)